deshiknaves/cypress-msw-interceptor/README.md

 import 'cypress-msw-interceptor'
 ```

-Lastly we need initialize msw.
+Next we need initialize msw.
 Follow the guide form
 [MSW website](https://mswjs.io/docs/getting-started/integrate/browser).

 You don't need to configure the worker or create handlers unless you want to use
 it in your application too.
 The integration for `cypress-msw-interceptor` will
 happen automatically by importing `cypress-msw-interceptor`.

+Lastly, we need to set the `baseUrl` for Cypress so that Cypress starts at the
+same address as the application so that the service worker can be registered
+correctly.

 ## Usage